ktonon/cog/README.markdown

   end
 end

-Cog.register MyGenerator.new
+MyGenerator.new.generate
 ```

-There are three things to note here

-* `Cog.register` must be called exactly once for each generator.
-* The object passed to the register method must have a method named `generate` which takes no arguments and is responsible for generating source code from templates.
-* The name the generator is registered under is implicitly the file's base name, without the extension.
-For example, if this file was called `cog/generators/my_generator.rb`, then the registered name would be `my_generator`.
+The important part is the last line.
+Just requiring this file causes it to run the generation procedure.

 The inclusion of the mixin
 [Cog::Generator](http://ktonon.github.com/cog/Cog/Generator.html) is a
-convenience, but is practically always done.
+convenience, but is practically always done (either explicitly or implicitly).
 It provides an interface for easily
 generating source code from templates.
 The
 [stamp](http://ktonon.github.com/cog/Cog/Generator.html#method-i-stamp) method
 is particularly useful.
 If finds an [ERB template](http://www.stuartellis.eu/articles/erb/)